devonfw-tutorials/katacoda-scenarios/devon4ng-mat-layout/step10.md

-Let us set up the routing such that when we visit the root url we see the `HomeComponent` and when we visit `/data` url we see the `DataComponent`.
-We had opted for routing while creating the application, so we have the routing module `app-routing.module.ts` setup for us.
-In this file, we have the empty routes array where we set up our routes:
+We need to provide a hook where the components will be loaded when their respective URLs are loaded.
+We do that by using the `router-outlet` directive in the `app.component.html`:

-Switch to the IDE and open the file 'devonfw/workspaces/main/devon4ng-mat-layout/src/app/app-routing.module.ts'.
+Switch to the IDE and open the file 'devonfw/workspaces/main/devon4ng-mat-layout/src/app/app.component.html'.

-`devonfw/workspaces/main/devon4ng-mat-layout/src/app/app-routing.module.ts`{{open}}
+`devonfw/workspaces/main/devon4ng-mat-layout/src/app/app.component.html`{{open}}